SudeevDivakar/ARM-Assembler/README.md

 * Assembler.py - Tokenizes commands and creates tuples containing information about the given instruction.
 It passes these commands to Encoder.py and outputs the hexadecimal value into the out.txt file.
 * Encoder.py : Converts the respective commands into their corresponding hexadecimal values

+To run :
+* Add instructions to data.s
+* Run Assembler.py
+* Open out.txt to view the corresponding encoded values